bkorzh/dbay/software/README.md

 ```

 ## Development Process
-To create the software for a new module, code in both the /frontend and /backend must be added.
+To create the software for a new module, code in both `/frontend` and `/backend` must be added.
 This is an iterative process that often begins with defining what structs or data packets will be sent and received from what endpoints (e.g. `/dac16D/vsource/`).
 Here's some steps that don't necessarily need to happen in this order:

 1. Create a new ui file `{module_name}.svelte` and core logic file `{module_name}_data.svelte.ts` in `frontend/src/lib/modules_dbay`.
 The `{module_name}_data.svelte.ts` may make use of the 'addon' classes defined in `frontend/src/lib/addons`.
 The `frontend/src/modules_day/index.svelte.ts` file must also be updated.
 Include the imports: